 Bach at Trails in June is a collaboration between our Symphony, GVLT, and BaMM placing musicians along Gallatin Valley Trails.
 Musicians of all ages, abilities, and instruments play music of any kind in a ‘pop-up’ format for hikers-past, celebrating our love of the outdoors, culture, and community.

-Bassoonist Nate Helgeson has designed our August program of rare Czech composers.
+Bassoonist Nate Helgeson has designed our August program of fiddle, dance, and courtly tunes from the British Isles, featuring folk violinist extraordinaire David Greenberg.
 There’s wonderful, bizarre music from this isolated region thanks to a music-loving monarchy.
-Our annual Workshop for students, amateurs, and professionals from a growing number of states explores the Enlightenment Age in France, building on our Voltaire program through technique, chamber, orchestra, and topics classes as well as goofy fun.
+Our annual Workshop for students, amateurs, and professionals from a growing number of states explores repertoire through technique, chamber, orchestra, and topics classes as well as goofy fun.
 The public is welcome to join for a series of free concerts and lectures.
-Violinist, composer, and university professor Andrew McIntosh brings his creative voice to our usual August workshop and tour team.

 This season emphasizes outreach.
 Thanks to the generosity of you, donors and supporters, we’re in good standing to give back to our beloved community and region.
-We’ll be visiting schools and libraries on the road with our Voltaire & Corelli programs, stage a workshop with Rachel Podger in Missoula, in Bozeman sponsor the Youthful Splendor program, annual Workshop, and Bach at Trails, and as part of the “Earth” program, hold a Masterclass series for musicians in rural areas.
+We’ll be visiting schools and libraries on the road with our Voltaire & Corelli programs, stage a workshop with Rachel Podger in Missoula, hold a Masterclass series for musicians in rural areas as part of the “Earth” program, and in Bozeman produce the Youthful Splendor program, annual Workshop, and Bach at Trails.

 We hope you’ll join us, and thank you for your support.